 DON’T WORRY ABOUT PRODUCING SOMETHING AMAZING

+Developing your creativity is not a finite process with a fixed outcome.
 Being preoccupied with results will stop you enjoying the process and this is the most important part.
 Sometimes I felt the image I’d produced that day was a load of rubbish.
 This doesn’t matter.
 Each mistake or shaky outcome teaches you something and helps to push you towards producing something better next time.

 SHARE YOUR WORK IN PROGRESS